md-siam/Hackintosh-Legion-Y730_Y740/README.md

 ## Alternative of Archer T4U:
 <img align="left" src="images/BCM94352Z.jpg" height="350">
 <p align="justify" >
-If you want to keep everything inside your laptop, then <b>Broadcom BCM94352Z</b> Wi-Fi card is the alternative of Tp-Link Archer T4U adapter.
+If you want to keep everything inside your laptop, then the <b>Broadcom BCM94352Z</b> Wi-Fi card is the alternative of the Tp-Link Archer T4U adapter.
 But it is expensive if you want to buy it brand new.
-This card is menufacture my <b>Lenovo</b> only.
+This card is manufactured by <b>Lenovo</b> only.
 </p>
 <p align="justify" >
-Check for Lenovo branding ,on the card, before you buy any Wi-Fi card.
+Check for Lenovo branding, on the card, before you buy any Wi-Fi card.
 There DW cards from DELL which will not work, & can damage your macOS installation files.
 So, only Lenovo branding <b>Broadcom BCM94352Z</b> Wi-Fi card will work in Legion Y730.
 The Wi-Fi card on your left will work with Apple macOS.
 </p>
 <p align="justify" >
-  After installing the Broadcom BCM94352Z Wi-Fi card you will need some additional kext files from different source.
+  After installing the Broadcom BCM94352Z Wi-Fi card you will need some additional kext files from a different source.
 Follow this guide to enable your <b>Broadcom Wi-Fi card</b>.
 </br> Guide: <a href="https://www.tonymacx86.com/threads/broadcom-wifi-bluetooth-guide.242423/" target="_blank">Broadcom WiFi/Bluetooth</a>.
 </p>